Ohver822/Covid_Analysis/README.md

 The primary goal of this project is to provide a clear and informative overview of how infection rates have changed throughout the pandemic.
 By investigating infection rate trends, we can gain a better understanding of the progress made in managing the pandemic within North American countries.

-Tools use for this project: Excel, SQL(, and Tableau
+Tools use for this project: (Excel, SQL, and Tableau).